 Dark areas in your vision

-In the late stages, complete vision loss
+In the late stages, complete vision loss or blindness

 Q: How Is Diabetic Retinopathy Diagnosed?